Calibrated Multi-Level Quantile Forecasting: Methods

-The method we propose is simple but, as we will later show, has compelling theoretical guarantees and strong empirical performance.
-At a high level, our method maintains two vectors of offsets: one hidden and one played.
-The hidden offsets do not necessarily result in ordered forecasts when added to the base forecasts, but the played offsets do.
-We will use $\bttheta_t = [\thetatilde_t^{\alpha_1},\thetatilde_t^{\alpha_2}, \dots, \thetatilde_t^{\alpha_{|\cA|}}]$ to denote the hidden offsets that our method maintains internally.
+We now describe our method, called the \emph{multi-level quantile tracker} (MultiQT), which adapts QT to the multiple quantile setting.
+This method is simple and, as we will later show, has compelling theoretical guarantees and strong empirical performance.
+At a high level, MultiQT maintains two vectors of offsets: one hidden and one played.
+The hidden offsets, denoted \smash{$\bttheta_t \in \R^m$}, do not generally result in ordered forecasts when added to the base forecasts, but the played offsets, denoted $\btheta_t \in \R^m$, do.
+MultiQT is described in Procedure \ref{proc:multiQT}.